 The Assessment and Learning Improvement Network is for CSU faculty and staff who want to learn about assessment and learning improvement activities across campus.
 The Network meets monthly during the academic year to share assessment strategies, information, results, and projects across campus.
 Meetings are open, and individuals are free to join meetings as they like.
 Meeting topics will be posted in advance on this page with the registration link.
-Meeting information will also be shared on the CSU-Assess listerv.
+Meeting information will also be shared on the CSU-Assess listserv.

 The Network’s goals are to: